The Story of the Pebble

 [made of beach sand, SiO2]

-Sea glass is a weathered glass that is found on beaches along bodies of salt water.
-Those weathering conations produce natural frosted effect.
+Sea glass is a weathered glass found on beaches along bodies of salt water.
+These weathering conditions produce natural frosted effect.
 Glass is made from liquid sand (which is mostly made of silicon dioxide SiO2).
-The temperature that melts sand is incredibly high 1700 degree Celsius.
+The temperature needed to melt sand is incredibly high - 1700 degree Celsius.
 The source of agents that are used to colour the glass are minerals!
-These minerals are typically minded, processed to remove impurities, and used to manufacture colouring agents for glass.
-The sea glass is nowadays used as common material for decoration or in hand made jewellery.
+These minerals are typically mined, and processed to remove impurities, then used to manufacture colouring agents for glass.
+Sea glass nowadays is used as common material for decoration or in hand made jewellery.

 Frosted coloured sea glass and a glass marble